caboose1183/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

 This single-page AJAX-based Twitter clone uses jQuery, HTML5 and plain CSS3 to showcase student knowledge and skills with front-end technologies in the Lighthouse Labs bootcamp.
+Imlemented was a "scroll to top" button when scrolling down the page.
+Also includes function of a toggle menue for the form which slides down or up.

 ## Final Product